 HDR means that the display is able to produce a wider range of colours, bringing greater authenticity, but in many cases it's about brightness and contrast.

-Mobile HDR aims to create the same stunning visuals: in reality, it's about making content look better, and specifically movies or games.
+Mobile HDR aims to create the same stunning visuals: in reality, it's about making content look better, and specifically movies or games, with increased impact and expanded colours.

-We've written a lot about HDR, so for the nitty gritty, make sure you read up on that feature.
+We've written a lot about HDR in other devices, so for the nitty gritty, make sure you read up on that feature too.

 What is mobile HDR?